usrecnik/ddlfs/README.md

 You can use this filesystem with version control software such as Git or Mercurial.
 So far I've tested:

 * Mercurial (`hg`) seems to work without any issues (use default value `0` for `filesize` mount option).
 * Git also seems to work, but requires mount option `filesize=-1`, which means a bit worse performance.
-Consider using `keepcache` mount option in this case.
+Consider also using `keepcache` mount option in this case.
 * Subversion won't work because it wants to create `.svn` subfolder in *every* folder.
 Problem is that ddlfs only supports storing of DDL in `.SQL` files.
 (Git and Mercurial only require one folder bellow mountpoint and that's all)